![]() |

 Partially transparent input will be blended with this color.
 Color names are

 based on those provided with X.Org.
-Defaults to black.
+Defaults to black, or the terminal's

-256-color one, since the lower 16 colors are unreliable and tend to differ
+the lower 16 colors are unreliable and tend to differ between terminals.

-between terminals.
-16-color mode will use aixterm extensions to produce 16
+16-color mode will use aixterm extensions to produce 16 foreground and

 for reverse color and attribute reset, while "none" will emit no

 In sixel mode, "full" will dynamically generate a 256-color palette for each image or animation frame.
-The other modes refer to built-in palettes. "none" and "2" are interchangeable and will use the specified foreground/background colors (see --fg and --bg). --color-extractor extractor Method for extracting color from an area; one of
+The other modes refer to built-in palettes. "none" and "2" are interchangeable and will use the specified foreground/background colors (see --fg and --bg).
+If left unspecified, an optimal default will be chosen based on the current environment. --color-extractor extractor Method for extracting color from an area; one of

 [average, median].
 Median normally produces crisper output, while average may